andyleggett/website-eleventy/src/writing/startinghaskell.md

 ---
 tags: post
-title: What does Haskell teach me about Javascript?
+title: A bit of Haskell never hurt anyone?
+date: 2015-11-03
 layout: layouts/base.njk
 ---

+# A bit of Haskell never hurt anyone?

 I was away in North Uist during the summer and due to the wonderful lack of connectivity I decided to get on with learning all about Haskell.
 Having been using a functional style for a while now I wanted to get right into the guts and have a poke around.
 I saw Monoids and Monads lurking on the horizon but starting out easy is always the best bet.